 A recent analysis by the Zoological Society of London found that over half of the 100 most significant tropical timber and pulp companies do not publicly commit to protecting biodiversity and only 44% have yet to publicly commit to zero deforestation.
 As of 2021, forests still cover about 31% of the world’s land area, but they are disappearing at an alarming rate.
-Since 1990, the world lost 1.3 million sq km of forest due to deforestation for land uses and commercial agriculture.
+Since 1990, the world lost 1.3 million square kilometres of forest due to deforestation for land uses and commercial agriculture.
 The area of primary forest worldwide has since decreased by over 80 million hectares.
-Despite the rate of deforestation have shown signs of decreasing, where between 2015 and 2020 deforestation was estimated to be down from 16 million hectares every year to 10 million, a number of companies remain to be the drivers for deforestation.
-They should be named and shamed and made to account for their actions, which threaten every inhabitant of the planet: human, animal, and plant.
-There are many, but here are 13 companies that are responsible for deforestation.
+A number of companies remain to be the drivers for deforestation and they should be named and shamed and held accountable for their actions, which threaten every inhabitant of the planet: human, animal, and plant.
+There are many, but here are 13 major companies that are responsible for deforestation.

 Who is Responsible for Deforestation?